 Background: oral argument

-The case is styled arose in 2018 when the city of Philadelphia learned in 2018 that Catholic Social Services, a foster care services provider affiliated with the Roman Catholic Church, would not certify same-sex couples as suitable parents for children in the city’s foster care system.
+The case is styled Fulton v.
+Philadelphia.
+It arose in 2018 when the city of Philadelphia learned in 2018 that Catholic Social Services, a foster care services provider affiliated with the Roman Catholic Church, would not certify same-sex couples as suitable parents for children in the city’s foster care system.
 The city stopped referring foster parents to them, and CSS sued.
 Neal Katyal, the city’s attorney, says the stakes of the case extended to virtually all government services.
 Which means if the court’s ruling is too broad, it could allow discrimination against minority religions as well as LGBTQ+ couples.

 “I don’t think the framing of this as religion versus same-sex equality is the right one,” Katyal said Nov.
 4 in oral argument, saying it could more aptly be described as “religion versus religion.”
 But the culture warriors on the court sounded predisposed to rule for Catholic Social Services.
 Tucker Higgins, covering the hearing for CNBC, reported:

 […] the court’s conservatives seemed to think that Philadelphia had an ulterior motive and was not being respectful of CSS’ religious beliefs.
 Justice Brett Kavanaugh, who was appointed by Trump, told Katyal it appeared Philadelphia was “looking for a fight” and “created a clash.”